 2. 2013 Lexus GS — Midsize Premium Car

-For as well appointed and plush as the older Lexus GS was, it still is a bit of a snoozer when compared to modern versions like the outright inflamed GS-F, or the hyperactive little IS 200t F-Sport we fell in love with last autumn.
-But there’s a lot that can be said for keeping it simple and going down the path well traveled on occassion, which gives good cause as to why this version was so damn reliable.
+For as well appointed and plush as the older Lexus GS was, it was still a bit of a snoozer when compared to modern versions like the outright inflamed GS-F or the hyperactive IS 200t F-Sport we fell in love with last autumn.
+But there’s a lot that can be said for keeping it simple and going down the path well traveled on occasion, which gives good cause as to why this version was so reliable.

 3. 2013 Toyota Sienna — Minivan

-We recently got to doodle around in a Sienna for a week-long loan, and for as bubbly, boring, and burdensome as it was, we really couldn’t find anything on it that looked like it would be unreliable.
-Toyota’s are tanks, and when it comes to a vehicle that carries kids around all day, you have to reinforce and over-engineer damn near everything, which is probably why the Sienna made the reliability cut this year.
+We recently got to doodle around in a Sienna for a week-long loan, and for as minivan-y and mundane as it was, we really couldn’t find anything on it that looked like it would be unreliable.
+Toyotas are tanks, and when it comes to a vehicle that carries kids around all day, you have to reinforce and over-engineer almost everything, which is probably why the Sienna made the reliability cut this year.

 4. 2013 Mercedes-Benz GLK — Compact Premium SUV

-Well this was a bit of a surprise.
-While Consumer Reports typically ranks Mercedes-Benz quite far down the list for quality and value when compared to other European automakers, the GLK remains the odd vehicle out in regard to reliability.
-This little luxury SUV may have competition from virtually every other automaker out there, but the way in which this vehicle was put together back in 2013 has helped it stand out from the rest of the pack when it comes to endurance levels.
+Well, this was a bit of a surprise: While Consumer Reports typically ranks Mercedes-Benz quite far down the list for quality and value when compared to other European automakers, the GLK remains the odd vehicle out in regard to reliability.
+This little luxury SUV may have competition from virtually every other automaker out there, but the way in which this vehicle was put together in 2013 has helped it stand out from the rest of the pack when it comes to endurance.

 5. 2013 Honda Fit — Small Car